Cloudflare and WP Cerber

 How to make them play nice together on your WordPress

-If your site is under Cloudflare proxy service and your WordPress is protected by the WP Cerber plugin you have to do two things to let them work well together.
+If your site is behind the Cloudflare proxy service and your WordPress is protected by the WP Cerber plugin, you have to do two things to let them work well together.

 - Check My site is behind a reverse proxy in the main WP Cerber plugin settings.

 - Exclude the Custom login URL you have set in the WP Cerber settings from CloudFlare’s caching.
 Do that by adding a rule on the Page Rules settings page in your Cloudflare settings as described here: https://support.cloudflare.com/hc/en-us/articles/200172316-How-do-I-exclude-a-specific-URL-from-CloudFlare-s-caching-